bollu/human-analysis-lab-matrix-problem/README.md

 ## Thoughts as I solve this

 - There is some annoying bug with block size ≠ diagonal size, will fix.
+- Of course not, there's no bug, I'm just retarded.
+Assume `D = 7, B = 3`, all of my assumptions about indexing (neatly picking up a block) will screw up?
+  Check that I'm not assuming something about the shape.
+I'm pretty sure I am.
+   The problem is most likely at the part where when you block multiple, you'll take a block of size `DxD`, which needs to be picked up correctly from the other matrices.
+Too sleepy right now.

+- I'll probably do this for now: add a method called `ix(i, j)` which allows for "real" indeces to be passed, from which we then figure out how to index into the matrix.
+This is inefficient, so I assume you could provide a template instance for `matmul<D, D, T>` which is specialized for the case when `D = B`.
+This can be used to implement a "naive" inverse, but this is obviously bad.

 ### Matmul
 Matmul is not so hard, since we can perform matmul across blocks (matmul is